An appeal is the process by which a person can challenge the decision made by a judge.

 Within 14 days of filing the appeal

-The appellant arranges for a copy of the Notice of Appeal to be served on the respondent and all other parties (including any independent children’s lawyer).
+The appellant arranges for a copy of the Notice of Appeal to be served on each respondent and any ICL.

 ↓